 All Body Panels will be made out of Aluminium.
-I will use 1mm 99.5 Aluminium Panels for all sills an wooden covers, where no strength is necessary and 2mm Panels for everything else.
+I will use 1mm 99.5 Aluminium Panels for all sills, where no strength is necessary and 2mm Panels for everything else.

 To start I made a layout out of thick soft paper which I found at the local hardware store as painting cover.
-As it is soft enough to lean into edges the templates for cutting were made fast.
+As it is soft enough to lean into edges the templates for cutting could be made quickly.

 For the real deal I started with the aft panel and will